Local Illinois Makers Shine

 They create, craft and invent.
 They are the artisans … the makers … the do-ers … the inspiration for all things that are uniquely Illinois.

-From farm-to-table restaurants, woodworking artisans, craft brewers and more, these businesses are responsible for a new wave of interest in locally crafted products.
+From a fourth generation bakery, farm-to-table restaurants, woodworking artisans, craft brewers and more, businesses throughout the Great Rivers and Routes region are responsible for a new wave of interest in locally crafted products.

 Grafton Winery and Brewhaus

-Two Grafton businesses have joined the coveted ranks of local makers: Grafton Winery and Brewhaus and Buena Vista Art.
+Two Grafton businesses are also among the coveted ranks of local makers: Grafton Winery and Brewhaus and Buena Vista Art.
 Both were honored by the Illinois Office of Tourism with the Illinois Maker designation which showcases the depths and diversities of Illinois.

-Greg Brummett, Buena Vista Art in Grafton, a new Illinois Maker.
+Greg Brummett, Buena Vista Art in Grafton, an Illinois Maker.

 Mississippi Mud Pottery and Old Bakery Beer Company in Alton were members of the inaugural class of Illinois Makers when the program debuted in 2016.